NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 How to Easily Track Keyword Rankings

-One of the easiest SEO tools to easily track keyword rankings is AgencyAnalytics’ built-in Rank Tracker tool.
+One of the easiest SEO agency software tools to easily track keyword rankings is AgencyAnalytics’ built-in Rank Tracker tool.

 It tracks hundreds of high-value keywords your brand should be ranking, allowing your account managers to see how each keyword is performing quickly on Google Desktop, Google Mobile, Google Local (Maps), and Bing.
 More granular data can be found by tracking how keywords rank based on location.